sezero/quakespasm/README.txt

   o  make DEBUG=1  for debugging

-  o  make SDLNET=1  to enable SDL_net (Otherwise the socket api will be
-     used directly)

   o  make SDL_CONFIG=/PATH/TO/SDL-CONFIG  for unusual SDL installations

   Streaming music playback requires "libmad" or "libmpg123" for MP3, and